GL-F/ClonlaraRPGProject/README.md

 	turn by turn
 ##### scenario :
-	with subtle references (more or less) to the lore of clonlara we play a customizable french soldier
+	with subtle references (more or less) to the lore of clonlara we play a stat customizable character
 	we'll see about adding characters
 ##### production method :
 	look at the pygame limits in terms of resolutions